chunquedong/memsafe/README.md

 The real-time C++ memory safe check.
 No runtime overhead in release mode.

 ```
-struct A : public MemSafeObj {
+struct A : public ManualObj {
     int i = 0;
 };